-The following summary of the 2024, 2023, and 2022 Certified Taxable Assessed Valuations are provided by the District's Tax Assessor/Collector based on information provided by the Appraisal District and contained in the 2024, 2023, and 2022 tax rolls of the District.
-An accurate breakdown related to the 2025 Preliminary Taxable Assessed Valuation of \$811,067,033, which is under review and subject to adjustments and corrections, is not available as of the date hereof.
+The following summary of the 2024, 2023 and 2022 Certified Taxable Assessed Valuations is provided by the District's Tax Assessor/Collector based on information provided by the Appraisal District and contained in the 2024, 2023 and 2022 certified tax rolls of the District.
+Accurate breakdowns related to the 2025 Preliminary Taxable Assessed Valuation, which is under review and subject to adjustments and corrections and the Estimated Taxable Assessed Valuation as of July 15, 2025 are not available from the Appraisal District as of the date hereof.